MarkAustinGrow/Real_Marvin/WEB_INTERFACE.md

 2. Click "Preview Tweet" to see how the tweet will look without posting it
 3. Click "Post Test Tweet" to generate and post a tweet immediately

+### Test Blog Post

+You can test the blog post scheduler to check for and post any blog posts with "ready_to_tweet" status:

+1. Check or uncheck the "Dry Run Mode" option (when checked, it will simulate posting without actually posting to Twitter)
+2. Click "Test Blog Post" to trigger the blog post scheduler
+3. View the results, which will show:
+   - Whether any blog posts were found with "ready_to_tweet" status
+   - The title and status of each processed blog post
+   - Any errors that occurred during processing

 ### Engagement Rules Management

 The engagement rules section allows you to configure how Marvin responds to user interactions: